-The Google Adwords Keyword Tool is an excellent resource for determining what keywords and keyword phrases to target for your pay per click (PPC) advertising campaign, and as well as for organic search engine optimization strategies.
+The Google Adwords Keyword Tool (now known as the Adwords Keyword Planner) is an excellent resource for determining what keywords and keyword phrases to target for your pay per click (PPC) advertising campaign, and as well as for organic search engine optimization strategies.

 For the sake of this blog post, we’ll focus on conducting keyword research for PPC campaigns.
 When conducting keyword research for PPC, the Google Adwords Keyword Tool interface is pretty intuitive overall.

 You simply type in the keyword phrase you think might best suit your target audience and the Google Adwords Keyword Tool provides search volume of your keyword – and a list of similar or related keywords – based on either Broad, Exact or Phrase match.